 “There’s Gigi in high heels standing under a basketball hoop looking up at it.”

-Molly McKnight made sure readers knew that Kobe Bryant may have been the famous victim of Sunday’s crash, but he was far from the only one.
+Molly McKnight made sure readers knew that Kobe Bryant may have been the famous victim, but he was far from the only one in the helicopter crash.

 With much of the coverage focused on the former Lakers star, McKnight wrote afor Bryant’s 13-year-old daughter, Gianna, in The Athletic.
 She tells readers about Gianna’s favorite current players, ranging from Trae Young to LeBron James; Gianna’s desire to play basketball at UConn; her recent Halloween costume, as The Tin Man.